-According to the Mental health Foundation 74% of UK adults have felt stressed at some point over the last year and even have felt overwhelmed or unable to cope.
+Let’s talk about stress!
+According to the Mental Health Foundation, 74% of UK adults have felt stressed at some point over the last year and even have felt overwhelmed or unable to cope.
 75% of all education staff have faced physical or mental wellbeing issues because of their work and 53% have considered leaving as a result.
 Our very own CEO and co-founder Michael Heverin was one of 42,000 teachers who left the teaching profession in 2019.
-For 13 years he was a teacher and senior leader, but work related stress, and exhaustion made teaching an unsustainable career for him.
+For 13 years he was a teacher and senior leader, but work-related stress, and exhaustion made teaching an unsustainable career for him.
 Michael co-founded SupplyWell with the aim to keep teachers and money in education, while also empowering teachers to look after their mental wellbeing.

 Meditation is great for stress management, it enables you to focus on the here and now, with emphasis on the physical feelings within your body.
 Installing meditation apps can be helpful in encouraging focus.
 Most apps have guided meditation classes for beginners, so you can feel confident no matter your level.
 Teachers who work with SupplyWell have exclusive access to the Every Mind app which has lots of helpful content and insights including tailored tools and resources.
 The app incorporates mindfulness throughout and encourages proactive management of your own mental health.
 Another great app we recommend is the Calm app which has an array of fantastic resources including sleep stories to help you get a better nights sleep.

-After a long period of time being told not to socialise, it is evident that loneliness and lack of social interaction is a component in increases of stress levels.
-To combat this you can spend time with friends, family and loved ones (social distancing rules permitting).
-Even cuddling pets can make you feel less stressed and weighted blankets have also proven to decrease stress as they can simulate the sensation of a hug, resulting in a person feeling less anxious and stressed..
+After a long period of time being told not to socialize, it is evident that loneliness and lack of social interaction is a component in increases in stress levels.
+To combat this you can spend time with friends, family, and loved ones.
+Even cuddling pets can make you feel less stressed and weighted blankets have also proven to decrease stress as they can simulate the sensation of a hug, resulting in a person feeling less anxious and stressed.

 Looking after your body

 We hope this blog post has given you some ideas of techniques to help you manage stress.
-SupplyWell want to remind you that you are never alone and we are here to support you.
+SupplyWell wants to remind you that you are never alone and we are here to support you.
 What techniques do you use to combat stress?
-Let us know on Facebook or twitter!
+Let us know on Facebook or Twitter!